DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Create a `draft` trainee for `lead_partner.provider` and ask the support agent to liaise with the provider to ensure that the details are correct, and the dates are correct.

 May need overseeing from `draft` to `awarded`.

+## Maintenance mode

+If we need to put the system into maintenance mode, we can do so by running the `Set maintenance mode` Github action.
+This can be run on `production`, `staging` or `qa`.
+Maintenance mode consists of a simple static page, the source for which can be found in the main repository under `maintenance/html`.